-The College of Education, Health & Aviation is organized into Schools (rather than departments).
-The School of Teaching, Learning & Educational Sciences offer both a Master of Science (M.S.)
-Degree in Teaching, Learning and Leadership (TLL) and a Master of Arts in Teaching (MAT) Degree.
-This handbook applies only to the MS in Teaching, Learning and Leadership degrees.
-Within the MS in Teaching, Learning, and Leadership (TLL) there are several options, including Curriculum Studies; Elementary, Middle, Secondary, and K-12 Education (EMS K12); Gifted and Talented; Mathematics and Science; Reading and Literacy; Special Education; and Workforce and Adult Education.
+The College of Education, Health and Aviation is organized into four "schools."
+Within the School of Teaching, Learning and Educational Sciences we offer a Master of Science (M.S.)
+Degree with seven options and one Master of Arts in Teaching (MAT) Degree.

+The Master of Science in Teaching, Learning, and Leadership (TLL) degree is designed to provide a sound knowledge base in curriculum and pedagogy.
+Within the 36-hour M.S. in Teaching, Learning, and Leadership (TLL) there are several options, including Curriculum Studies; Elementary, Middle, Secondary, and K-12 Education (EMS K12); Gifted and Talented; Mathematics and Science; Reading and Literacy; Special Education; and Workforce and Adult Education.
 This handbook will note areas where you need to refer to your program option for guidance on option-specific policies and procedures.

-The MS in Teaching, Learning, and Leadership (TLL) degree is designed to provide a sound knowledge base in curriculum and pedagogy.
-The 36 hour program that includes common core classes and specialized areas of emphasis within the option areas.
-This program has been designed for those who want to increase their understanding, effectiveness, and leadership qualities in their work with learners of all ages.
-The various options of the degree program prepare graduates for positions as curriculum planners, school educational leaders, and teacher researchers.
+Designed for those who want to increase their understanding, effectiveness, and leadership qualities in their work with learners of all ages, the various options of the degree program prepare graduates for positions as curriculum planners, school educational leaders, and teacher researchers.
 Core courses in curriculum issues, educational advocacy, and leadership provide a basis that is both theoretically rich and practically oriented, and each applicant can choose the particular option area that best meets her/his needs and interests.